Kirk-Wang/Data-Science/README.md

 * Defined by IPython Notebook(json)
 * Can read online data or CSV/XLS file
 * Can convert to other format(py,html,pdf,md, etc.)

+### NBViewer
+* One online viewer for notebook with ipynb format
+* Share with URL
+* Github intergreted NBViewer
+* Convert to Blogs Emails, Wikis, Books easily